dora-metrics/pelorus/docs/philosophy/outcomes/index.md

     ---

     Measures the ability of the platform or tool to scale to support multiple teams and products

+-   :material-account-arrow-down: __Retention Rate__

+    ---

+    Measures the sustainability of the platform and whether it continues to be used beyond initial onboarding

 -   :fontawesome-solid-people-roof: __Operational efficiency__